parvesh-spec/campusforwisdom/replit.md

 - **Storage Layer**: DatabaseStorage implementation for all data operations with proper null handling and type safety

 The database schema supports:
-- User management with role-based access (student, instructor, admin)
+- Student user management with secure authentication
 - Course catalog with pricing, ratings, and enrollment tracking
 - Live session scheduling and participant management
 - Payment processing and transaction history
 - Testimonials and feedback system
-- Administrative content management

 ## File Storage & Media
 - **Cloud Storage**: Google Cloud Storage for handling course materials, videos, and user-generated content